Skip to main content

 Great Dane: Temperament, Care & Lifespan

-Learn about Great Dane temperament, size, lifespan, exercise needs, grooming demands, and whether this gentle giant may fit your home and lifestyle.
+Learn about Great Dane temperament, short lifespan (7–10 years), GDV bloat risk, giant-breed costs, and whether this gentle giant fits your household.

 Great Dane — giant-sized dog (breed guide)